 NDA Alliance Matierial Produced in Partnership with OSHA

 In collaboration with OSHA, the Alliance will focus on developing best practices in demolition communucation, power plant decommisioning and implossion guideance.
-These documents will be housed on this webpage upon completion for use by industry practitioners and stakeholders.
-NDA is has begun work on these documents and will be posting material at the end of 2021.
+These documents and project related to the Alliance will be housed in this section of the webpage upon completion for use by industry practitioners and stakeholders.
+NDA is working on these documents and will be posting material once completed

 Safe + Sound Campaign

 The National Demolition Association is pleased to support Safe + Sound Week, a nationwide event to raise awareness and understanding of the value of safety and health programs in workplaces.
 Particpation is year round.
-Safe + Sound Week takes place from August 9-15, 2021.
+This year Safe + Sound Week took place from August 15-21, 2022.
 We encourage members to sign up to participate in Safe + Sound Week and undertake activities that promote management leadership, worker participation, and a systematic approach to finding and fixing hazards.
 To sign up to receive updates, get activity ideas, access free planning and promotional tools, and to see who else is participating in Safe + Sound Week, visit www.osha.gov/safeandsoundweek.

 Other OSHA Resources